vivekbw/TeslaMock/README.md

-This is my first ReactNative project.
+This is my first ReactNative application.

+It is a frontend mockup of Tesla's mobile app.

-Followed a YouTube tutorial by Vadim Savin to develop a tesla mockup
+Followed a YouTube tutorial by Vadim Savin.